saviosajanm/saviosajanm/README.md

 ### Web Scraping of 1mg website
 A python notebook to list out different drugs sold in 1mg.com as well as their features and prices, and then be able to store all the information in a .csv file -> [Link](https://github.com/saviosajanm/My_Portfolio/blob/main/Notebooks/Web_Scraping_of_1mg_website_Savio_Sajan.ipynb)

+### An App for task management on Desktop Wallpapers
+A Task manager on windows desktop wallpapers with the functionality to edit, add or delete tasks -> [Link](https://github.com/saviosajanm/DesktopTasks/)